Whereas a poll is not required pursuant to The Local Government Election Act for the offices of:

 The majority of the abundantly tree lined streets within the community are paved.
 A curbside recycling program has been effective since its inception in 1994.
 The picturesque Sam Wendland Heritage Park centrally located next to the CN station is well utilized by all residents of the community.

 A variety of businesses provide residents with an assortment of goods from groceries and giftware to pharmaceuticals and hardware.
 The community is served by a well trained fire department and first responders.
 A new multi function recreational complex with an NHL size ice surface and three sheets of curling ice has recently been completed.
-The beautiful mature treed Valley Regional Park which contains a 9 hole sand green golf course, lit ball diamonds, electrical and non-electrical campsites, and modern washroom facilities lies adjacent to the community.
+The beautiful mature treed Valley Regional Park which contains a 9 hole grass green golf course, lit ball diamonds, electrical and non-electrical campsites, and modern washroom facilities lies adjacent to the community.

 The community of Waldheim celebrated its centennial in 2012.
 The Waldheim Centennial Committee would like to thank everyone in our community for coming out and making the Centennial Weekend of August 3 – 5, 2012 the huge success it was.